yokesh-ks/yokesh-ks/README.md

 ![Head](assets/Banner.png)

-# 👋 Hi, I'm YOKESH K S, a Lead Developer at Incresco.
+# 👋 Hi, I'm YOKESH KS, a Lead Developer at Incresco.

 💻 I love coding and learning new things every day.
 I started in mechanical engineering, but my heart found its home in web development.